-Number Indicator Response D1IV.8a State Fair Hearing requests DCS/CHP Enter the total number of requests for a State Fair Hearing filed during the reporting year by plan that issued the adverse benefit determination.
-1 D1IV.8b State Fair Hearings resulting in a favorable decision for the enrollee DCS/CHP 0 Enter the total number of State Fair Hearing decisions rendered during the reporting year that were partially or fully favorable to the enrollee.
-D1IV.8c State Fair Hearings resulting in an adverse decision for the enrollee DCS/CHP 0 Enter the total number of State Fair Hearing decisions rendered during the reporting year that were adverse for the enrollee.
-D1IV.8d State Fair Hearings retracted DCS/CHP prior to reaching a decision Enter the total number of State 0 Fair Hearing decisions retracted (by the enrollee or the representative who filed a State Fair Hearing request on behalf of the enrollee) prior to reaching a decision.
-D1IV.9a External Medical Reviews DCS/CHP resulting in a favorable decision for the enrollee N/A If your state does offer an external medical review process, enter the total number of external medical review decisions rendered during the reporting year that were partially or fully favorable to the enrollee.
+Number Indicator Response D1IV.8a State Fair Hearing requests CHP: DCS/CHP Enter the total number of State Fair Hearing requests filed during the reporting year with the plan that issued an adverse benefit determination.
+1 D1IV.8b State Fair Hearings resulting in a favorable decision for the enrollee CHP: DCS/CHP Enter the total number of State Fair Hearing decisions rendered during the reporting year that were partially or fully favorable to the enrollee.
+D1IV.8c State Fair Hearings resulting in an adverse decision for the enrollee CHP: DCS/CHP Enter the total number of State Fair Hearing decisions rendered during the reporting year that were adverse for the enrollee.
+D1IV.8d State Fair Hearings retracted prior to reaching a decision CHP: DCS/CHP Enter the total number of State Fair Hearing decisions retracted (by the enrollee or the representative who filed a State Fair Hearing request on behalf of the enrollee) during the reporting year prior to reaching a decision.
+D1IV.9a External Medical Reviews resulting in a favorable decision for the enrollee CHP: DCS/CHP N/A If your state does offer an external medical review process, enter the total number of external medical review decisions rendered during the reporting year that were partially or fully favorable to the enrollee.
 If your state does not offer an external medical review process, enter "N/A".
 External medical review is defined and described at 42 CFR §438.402(c)(i)(B).